thessaly/real-time-delphi/README.md

 ## Practical info

-- The platform opens on **October 24th** and closes on **November 14th**
+- The survey is anonymous and can be completed online anytime until its closing time, on November 25th - 6 pm UTC
-- You can access it with a link I'll share via email with you
+- The platform works both in desktop and mobile environments
-- It works in all browsers + mobile, but there is no save option: if you close the browser the survey starts from zero
+- Data will be used to write a policy brief on the topic, to be published in 2023.
-- I estimate the whole exercise to take no more than 40 minutes
+- Experts’ time commitment is estimated to be 50-60 minutes
-- There is a compensation of USD200 for experts who complete the exercise
+- Stipends of 200USD are available as compensation for your time; I can donate the stipend to a cause of your choice if you wish to do so

-## I need help
+## Need help?

-Make sure you check the [Youtube walkthrough](https://youtu.be/zOwgR2-CujU) before completing the survey.
+Make sure you check the [2'-reading time tutorial](https://scribehow.com/shared/Supporting_open_hardware_in_academia_a_real-time_Delphi_survey__BCetx01bSUCFSxF9k7n6KA) before completing the survey.

-If you have any questions or comments about this study please email them to Dr. Julieta Arancio: ja2153@bath.ac.uk
+If you have any problems, questions or comments about this study please email them to Dr. Julieta Arancio: ja2153@bath.ac.uk

 ## Learn more about the Delphi technique